Whales01/Factor-Model/README.md

 ## Research Question

-Which factor model — Fama-French Three-Factor (FF3), Carhart Four-Factor (C4), or Fama-French Five-Factor (FF5) — most completely explains the cross-section of stock returns across US and UK markets by minimising residual pricing error (alpha, α)?
+Which factor model from the existing ones (Fama-French Three-Factor (FF3), Carhart Four-Factor (C4), or Fama-French Five-Factor (FF5)), most completely explains the cross-section of stock returns across US and UK markets by minimising residual pricing error (alpha, α)?

 What do the alpha residuals reveal about investment opportunities that systematic factor models cannot capture?